aristanetworks/avd-workshops/workshops/git.md

 # From a Linux terminal
 mkdir /home/user/git_projects/project1/

+# Change to the new directory
+cd /home/user/git_projects/project1/

+# Initialize
 git init
 ```

-The directory is not initialized as a Git repository and the following hidden directory `/home/user/git_projects/project1/.git/` was created.
-This is a special directory used version control of the files in your repository.
+The directory is now initialized as a Git repository and the following hidden directory `/home/user/git_projects/project1/.git/` was created.
+This is a special version control directory of the files in your repository.

 #### Git Repository Status